firebolt-db/godocs/docs/sql_reference/commands/metadata/describe.md

 ## Example

-The following lists all columns and data types for the table named `prices`:
+The following lists all columns and data types for the table named `players`:

 ```sql
 DESCRIBE prices